 Planning Application ref.
-19/00483/FLL Comments provided by Euan McLaughlin Service/Section Strategy & Policy Contact Details Development Negotiations Officer: Euan McLaughlin Description of Proposal Erection of a replacemen t dwellinghous e Address of site Rintoul, Milnathort Comments on the proposal NB: Should the planning application be successful and such permission not be implemented within the time scale allowed and the applicant subsequently requests to renew the original permission a reassessment may be carried out in relation to the Council's policies and mitigation rates pertaining at the time.
-THE FOLLOWING REPORT, SHOULD THE APPLICATION BE SUCCESSFUL IN GAINING PLANNING APPROVAL, MAY FORM THE BASIS OF A SECTION 75 PLANNING AGREEMENT WHICH MUST BE AGREED AND SIGNED PRIOR TO THE COUNCIL ISSUING A PLANNING CONSENT NOTICE.
-Primary Education With reference to the above planning application the Council Developer Contributions Supplementary Guidance requires a financial contribution towards increased primary school capacity in areas where a primary school capacity constraint has been identified.
-A capacity constraint is defined as where a primary school is operating at over 80% and is likely to be operating following completion of the proposed development, extant planning permissions and Local Development Plan allocations, at or above 100% of total capacity.
-This proposal is within the catchment of Milnathort Primary School.
-The existing property is in a derelict state.
-In line with paragraph 3.3 of the Developer Contributions and Affordable Housing Guidance a contribution will be required if the existing property is derelict.
-If the applicant can evidence that Council Tax has been paid on the property in the 7 year period prior to the submission of the current planning application then no contribution towards primary education will be required.
-If the property has been uninhabited for this 7 year period and no Council Tax paid then a contribution towards Primary Education will be required.
-Recommended Summary of Requirements planning condition(s) Education: £6,460 (If Council Tax paid the contribution requirement will be removed.)
+19/00483/FLL Comments provided by Euan McLaughlin Service/Section Strategy & Policy Contact Details Development Negotiations Officer: Euan McLaughlin Description of Proposal Erection of a replacemen t dwellinghous se Address of site Rintoul, Milnathort Comments on the proposal not be implemented we subsequently requests may be carried out in rates pertaining at the to the successful in Gaining at the to the Following Report of the Successful in Gaining Basis of a Section 7 agreed and Signed Consent Notice.
+Primary Education With reference to the about Contributions Supplement towards increased primary capacity constraint has be where a primary school is following completion of the permissions and Local Detotal capacity.
+This proposal is within the The existing property is Developer Contributions be required if the existing in the 7 year period prior then no contribution to vithin the tim to renew the relation to the ime.
+DRT, SHOULD NG PLANNING TO THE PLANNING PLANNING PRIOR TO THE PLANNING PRIOR TO THE PLANNING PRIOR TO THE PLANNING TO THE PLANNING PRIOR TO THE PLAN G APPROVAL, MAY FORM THE AGREEMENT WHICH MUST BE IE COUNCIL ISSUING A PLANNING opplication the Council Developer requires a financial contribution city in areas where a primary school A capacity constraint is defined as over 80% and is likely to be operating evelopment, extant planning an allocations, at or above 100% of Milnathort Primary School.
+It atte.
+In line with paragraph 3.3 of the extension of the current planning application by education will be required.
+If the 7 year period and no Council Tax paid Recommended Summary of Requirements planning condition(s) Education: £6,460 (If Council Tax paid the contribution requirement will be removed.)